-5.2.2 Overfill ratio
+5.2.2 Overfill Ratio

 The suitability of the borrow material for beach placement is based upon the overfill ratio.
 The overfill ratio is computed by numerically comparing the size distribution characteristics of the native beach sand with that of the borrow site, including an adjustment for the percentage of fines within the borrow site.
 The overfill ratio is primarily based on the assumption that the borrow material will undergo mechanical sorting and winnowing once exposed to waves and currents in the littoral zone, with the resulting sorted distribution approaching that of the native sand.
 Since borrow material will rarely match the native material exactly, the amount of borrow material needed to result in a net cubic yard of beach fill material will generally be greater than one cubic yard.
 The excess material needed to yield one net cubic yard of material in place on the beach profile is the overfill ratio.
 The overfill ratio is defined as the ratio of the volume of borrow material needed to yield one net cubic yard of fill material.
 For example, if 1.5 cubic yards of fill material is needed to yield one net yard in place, the overfill factor would equal 1.5.
-A summary of the computed overfill ratios is shown in Table 4.
-Several numerical procedures were used to determine the overfill ratios for Borrow site A based on a percent fines content of 6.0 and approximately 7.5 percent).
+A summary of the computed overfill ratios for Borrow site A based on a percent fines content of 6.0 and approximately 7.5 percent).